UiharuKazari2008/sequenzia-compose/README.md

   - Users do not need to be a member or need permission to see the channels in discord
   - Access controls are handled by assigning dummy roles to users
   - AuthWare provides a proxy to manage users and permissions
-* File uploader with a dropbox folder
+* File uploader with watch folders that are liked to channels
-* Web interface for accessing and managing files
+* Modern HTML5 Web interface for accessing and managing files
+  - Supports Chrome and Apple WebKit
-* Client side file complilation
+* Client-side file compiler (LB+CS-FC) in browser
+  - Allows large files that have been split into parity to be build on the client side browser
+  - This reduces server load and makes the end user the bearer of the file
 * Web based Ambient Display (Photo frame) that can be setup on a RPi
 * Discord based command interface
 * Automatic Backup system